Help Sheet for Copy Editing Articles

 The Encyclopedia recommends that authors use the MLA style of references and in-text citations; however, the IEP does not enforce this recommendation and allows almost any style that is coherent.
 The last main section of every table of contents must be named “References and Further Reading.”
 Articles from authors will very often contain an ending section called “Sources” or “Bibliography” or “References” or “Readings,” or “Notes.”
 Change these to “References and Further Reading.”
 This section can have sub-headings such as “Original Sources,” “More Advanced Studies,” and so forth.
 The entries in the list may or may not be annotated (see Defeaters in Epistemology for an example).
 The entire section should not exceed about 1,500 words, especially if it is not annotated.
 Let us know if it does.
 When there are more than two entries for the same author, repeat the author’s name in the second and subsequent entries.
 The MLA and many authors use a dash in place of the author’s name when it occurs a second time; replace all these dashes with the author’s actual name.
 Do not permit authors to say an article is forthcoming; highlight these occurrences with a comment, and the general editor will decide what to do about them.

 Hyperlinks, links, web addresses, and URLs are the same thing.
 Links to other articles within the Encyclopedia are always encouraged.
-Some authors are overly eager to include these links and will ask for a hyperlink for every occurrence of the term, but you should allow them to include only one link per term, usually upon the term's first occurrence in the body of the article.
-Do not use hyperlinks in the opening summary.
+Some authors are overly eager to include these links and will ask for a hyperlink for every occurrence of the term, but you should allow them to include only one link per term, usually upon the term’s first occurrence in the body of the article.
+Usually you will want to avoid using hyperlinks in the opening summary.
 If the article comes with hyperlinks there, then move them into the main body of the article.
 We have a rather vague policy about linking to articles outside of the IEP.
 We allow only stable links.
-The Stanford Encyclopedia of Philosophy and a professional society's collection of Wittgenstein's original correspondence are two examples of sites with stable URLs, but a link to an article on someone's personal Webpage would not be stable because it would be too likely to become broken over the next fifty years.
+The Stanford Encyclopedia of Philosophy and a professional society’s collection of Wittgenstein’s original correspondence are two examples of sites with stable URLs, but a link to an article on someone’s personal Webpage would not be stable because it would be too likely to become broken over the next fifty years.
 It is optional whether to add a date accessed in their section on References and Further Reading.

 Articles should contain neither footnotes nor endnotes.
 If you notice that your article contains them, and you haven’t been told explicitly to include them, then write the editor about what to do.